- SQL Editor Menu

 - Toggle case [Shift + F3]: switches between upper, lower and name case.

-The Query Manager was introduced in IBExpert version 2010.07.05.
-This feature is only available if the IBExpert User Database (Options / Environment Options / User Database) is used as a main storage.
+The Query Manager is only available if the IBExpert User Database (Options / Environment Options / User Database) is used as a main storage.

 It can be viewed in the panel to the right of the main Edit window and allows you, using the context-sensitive right-click menu, to name your queries and organize them in folders.
-Since IBExpert version 2011.06.13 it is also possible to save queries/sets into XML files and load them accordingly.
+It is also possible to save queries/sets into XML files and load them accordingly.
 You can even save, load or delete several queries/sets at the same time.

 It can be blended in and out by clicking the Manage queries icon in the SQL Editor toolbar.
 When closed, the query list appears in the traditional style in button form below the Edit window:

-IBExpert version 2010.10.08 introduced a set of options and settings for this feature, found in the IBExpert Options menu under Environment Options / SQL Editor.
-Support of [Ctrl + C], [Ctrl + X] und [Ctrl + V] shortcuts for the Query Manager tree was introduced in IBExpert version 2011.01.12.
+A set of options and settings for this feature can be found in the IBExpert Options menu under Environment Options / SQL Editor.

 The Edit page appears as the active window when the SQL Editor is opened.
 It is the main input window for SQL commands.
 The SQL Editor toolbar and right mouse button menu (SQL Editor menu) offer a wide range of operations.